Wide Grip Seated Cable Row vs Pull Up

 Planfit Users' Choice about Wide Grip Seated Cable Row vs Pull Up : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer Wide Grip Seated Cable Row with a total of 3,456 compared to 15,437 for Pull Up
+Based on randomly selected data from 1 million completed workouts, Planfit users log Pull Up more often — 15,437 sessions compared to 3,456 for Wide Grip Seated Cable Row.

 Not sure whether Wide Grip Seated Cable Row or Pull Up fits your goal?
 Get a personalized plan